"Guess what," Zack said, stepping into Sephiroth's office without knocking.

 Elfé rolled out of the way of the Limit, but not the displaced earth, and found herself littered with grass and dirt.
 Rather than immediately re-close the distance between them, she lifted a hand and threw a fireball at Cloud.
 A simple Ice spell threw her magic to naught but steam.
-Cloud followed up by tossing a Lightning 2 at her, just to see if she'd dodge or shield.
+Cloud followed up by tossing a Bolt 2 at her, just to see if she'd dodge or shield.

 The woman attempted to dodge but wasn't quite fast enough.
 The magic caught her shoulder and sent her spinning onto the ground with a startled cry as the electricity induced convulsions for several seconds.

 Cloud ignored the Cura that flew across the impromptu battlefield at Elfé.
 He hadn't exactly expected Shears to sit quietly by and watch Elfé battle.
-Elfé staggered a moment on regaining her feet, shaking off the last of the tremors from the Lightning spell.
+Elfé staggered a moment on regaining her feet, shaking off the last of the tremors from the lightning spell.
 Face set with determination, she ran at Cloud again, sword moving so quickly as it slashed at him that the tip whistled through the air.
 Cloud allowed her to close the distance, then traded lightning quick blows with her.